canonical/sphinx-docs-starter-pack/docs/how-to/publish-on-rtd.rst

 1. Make sure your documentation :ref:`builds without errors or warnings <build-clean>`.
 #.
 Log into Read the Docs.
 #.
 In your account settings, navigate to :guilabel:`Connected services` and check that your GitHub account is listed.
    If it's not listed, add a connection to GitHub.
-See `How to connect your Read the Docs account to your Git provider`_.
+See `How to connect your Read the Docs account to your Git provider <https://docs.readthedocs.com/platform/stable/guides/connecting-git-account.html>`_.
 #.
-Use the `manual import`_ to create a project.
+Use the `manual import <https://readthedocs.com/dashboard/import/manual/>`_ to create a project.
 #.
 Specify the path to the :file:`.readthedocs.yaml` file for your build.
    To do this, navigate to :guilabel:`Admin` > :guilabel:`Settings` and specify the path under "Path for ``.readthedocs.yaml``".